dikshaadsul27-wq/sql-business-insights/Case_Study.md

 These three categories alone drive the bulk of profit.
 [Category-level health](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/ff2082803d582fa678f7c4b035b40b2d11e0b466/queries/05_category_health.sql) confirms that Smartwatches lead in volume and revenue, followed strongly by Headphones and Speakers, with return rates low across the board (~2.5–3.1%).
 **Takeaway:** We have a clear hero category.
 Prioritize expansion here (new variants, bundles, marketing) while optimizing higher-return non-electronics lines.

-**2. Revenue Volatility Is High, But Recent Trends Show Resilience (Q1 Daily Business Summary)** Daily revenue fluctuates significantly (e.g., peaks above ₹7M, dips below ₹2M), with notable day-over-day and week-over-week swings.
+**2. Revenue Volatility Is High, But Recent Trends Show Resilience** [Daily revenue](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/01_daily_business_summary.sql) fluctuates significantly (e.g., peaks above ₹7M, dips below ₹2M), with notable day-over-day and week-over-week swings.
 However, the most recent days show recovery: several days with positive revenue vs. yesterday and same-weekday WoW growth in the 20-60% range on strong days.
 Order volume and AOV are healthy (often ₹7K+ AOV), with paid order rates consistently >93-96% and cancellation rates low (4-7%).
 Refunds are present but manageable.
 **Takeaway:** Seasonality and marketing-driven spikes are real.
 We need tighter forecasting, inventory buffers ahead of high days, and experiments to smooth baseline demand (e.g., email/retention campaigns on slower days).

-**3. Strong Early Retention with Rapid Drop-Off — Room to Build Loyalty** Cohort data shows decent Month 1 retention (e.g., ~50% for the oldest cohort, 42% and 18% for more recent ones).
+**3. Strong Early Retention with Rapid Drop-Off — Room to Build Loyalty** [Cohort data](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/02_monthly_cohort_retention.sql) shows decent Month 1 retention (e.g., ~50% for the oldest cohort, 42% and 18% for more recent ones).
 By Month 2-3, retention falls sharply (e.g., 19% M3 for the earliest cohort).
 This is typical for e-commerce but highlights an opportunity.
-Many customers try us once and don’t return quickly.
+Among [repeat buyers](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/09_repeat_purchase_interval.sql), the median time to next order is only ~6 days (p90 ~19 days) — remarkably quick.
+This highlights a core of highly engaged, habitual customers.
 **Takeaway:** Our acquisition is working, but post-purchase experience needs work.
 We should invest in onboarding sequences, loyalty programs, and repeat-purchase incentives.
-Q9 (repeat purchase intervals) reinforces this: among repeat buyers, the median time to next order is only 8 days, with p90 at 41 days, a core group of engaged customers exists and buys frequently when hooked.
+Repeat purchase intervals reinforces that among repeat buyers, the median time to next order is only 1 day, with p90 at 19 days, a core group of engaged customers exists and buys frequently when hooked.

 **4. Acquisition Channels Perform Similarly — Optimize for Efficiency, Not Just Volume** All major channels (Organic, Paid, Referral, Email, Affiliate) show remarkably consistent funnel conversion: